-Barberton Community Foundation awards grants on a quarterly basis.
-For the next grant cycle, proposals are due January 2, 2020.
-For those nonprofits interested in applying to the Foundation, please download a grant application from www.barbertoncf.org or contact Carrie Herman, Director of Community Impact, at 330-745-5995.
-Grant recipients must be a nonprofit and programs must benefit Barberton residents.
+Tuscora Park Health & Wellness Foundation is a private and independent philanthropic organization and awards grants on a quarterly basis.
+For the next grant cycle, proposals are due April 15, 2020.
+For those nonprofits interested in applying to Tuscora Park Health and Wellness Foundation, please download a grant application from www.barbertoncf.org/our-foundation/tuscora-park-health-wellness-foundation/ or contact Carrie Herman, Director of Community Impact for Barberton Community Foundation, at 330-745-5995.
+Proposals must promote health and wellness opportunities to the residents of Summit and contiguous counties.